maelys-mcardle/adventure/documentation/2_firststory.md

     - run
 ```

-Here `do: transition` means that this action will change the value of the
+Here `action: transition` means that this action will change the value of the
 property to whatever the player specifies.

 The templates specify what the player can put in to trigger this action.